parthendo/Digit-Recognition-ANN/README.md

 # Digit-Recognition
-In this project, we train our own ANN with one hidden using backpropagation algorithm on MNIST dataset which later can help our machine to identify a given numeric digit.
+In this project, we train our own ANN with one hidden layer using backpropagation algorithm on MNIST dataset which later can help our machine to identify a given numeric digit.

 # More About Dataset